Fees, Musch named interim associate deans

 Musch, who has a joint appointment with the Department of Anatomy and Physiology in the College of Veterinary Medicine, has secured more than $4 million in extramural funding and has published more than 170 manuscripts in peer-reviewed journals.

 He has received the Kansas State University Presidential Award for Undergraduate Teaching and has twice served on the Graduate Council.
 He is a member of the Institutional Animal Care and Use Committee on campus.

 The professor received B.A. and M.A. degrees in physical education at the University of California, Berkeley, and a Ph.D. in exercise physiology at the University of Wisconsin, Madison.
 He was a post- doctoral fellow in cardiovascular physiology at the University of Texas Health Science Center in Dallas.

 Before coming to K-State in 1993, he worked as assistant professor and then associate professor of medicine and cellular and molecular physiology at the Milton S. Hershey Medical Center, Pennsylvania State University.

 “I am confident that Dr. Fees and Dr. Musch will do an excellent job in providing leadership and supporting the staff and faculty of the college as we move towards our K-State 2025 goals,” Buckwalter said.

 Both interim deans will help coordinate, implement and assess K-State 2025 plan in the college.

 Prepared by Human Ecology communications

-This entry was posted on Wednesday, August 28th, 2013 and is filed under Apparel, Textiles & Interior Design, Center on Aging, College News, Family Studies & Human Services, Hospitality Management & Dietetics, Human Nutrition, Kinesiology, Stone House.
+This article was posted on Wednesday, August 28, 2013 and is filed under Apparel, Textiles & Interior Design, Center on Aging, College News, Family Studies & Human Services, Hospitality Management & Dietetics, Human Nutrition, Kinesiology, Stone House.